 The journey to complete The Thrall’s Tale, my first published novel, began in the early 1990s, when I happened upon three full-sized replicas of Viking ships moored in New York Harbor.
 Years of research followed, including a voyage on an ice-class research vessel from Iceland to Greenland, retracing the path of Erik the Red and the first Norse settlers.
 Appropriately enough, Viking published The Thrall’s Tale in 2006 and Plume brought it out in paperback the following year.
 It was a critical success with praise from Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
 Thrall was a Booksense (IndieBound) Pick, a Borders Original Voices Selection, and received some very nice reviews and attention from readers worldwide.

-Over the years, I’ve published shorter works ranging from travel and cultural pieces to short fiction and poetry.
-My writing has appeared in numerous publications including Archaeology Magazine, Scandinavian Review, Tiferet, The World & I, the literary journal Other Voices, and most recently in UP HERE: The North at the Center of the World published by University of Washington Press.
-I also contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and was an expert commentator on the History Channel’s documentary series MANKIND: The Story of All of Us.
-(That continues to be fun, especially when one of my young students comes up to me and says, “I saw you on TV in my Social Studies class today!”)
+I’ve published essays, reviews, short fiction and poetry in publications ranging from Archaeology Magazine to Tiferet to Edible Jersey.
+I contributed a chapter to UP HERE: The North at the Center of the World (University of Washington Press) with my name sandwiched impressively between Karl Ove Knausgärd and Barry Lopez.
+I am also a photographer, with several exhibitions in New York City and a handful of other galleries, though these days my images mostly end up on my Instagram feed.
+I contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and was an expert commentator on the History Channel’s documentary series MANKIND: The Story of All of Us.
+(That continues to be fun, especially when one of my young students comes up to me and says, “I saw you on TV in my Social Studies class!”)

-These days, I teach a ton, write nearly every day, and am the proud mother of two intelligent, talented and gorgeous teenage boys.
-I live with my husband of 30 years in suburban New Jersey where the New York City skyline is a visual stone’s throw from the forest where I walk, think and talk to myself – in character – most mornings.
+These days, I teach a ton, write nearly every day, and am the proud mother of two intelligent, talented young men.
+I live with my husband of over 30 years in suburban New Jersey where the New York City skyline is a visual stone’s throw from the forest where I walk, think and talk to myself—in character—most mornings.

-Judith Lindbergh’s debut novel, The Thrall’s Tale, about three women in the first Viking Age settlement in Greenland, was a Booksense (IndieBound) Pick, a Borders Original Voices Selection and praised by Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
-Her work has appeared in numerous publications including Archaeology Magazine, Edible Jersey, Scandinavian Review, The World & I, the literary journal Other Voices, and most recently in UP HERE: The North at the Center of the World published by University of Washington Press.
+Judith Lindbergh’s new novel, Pasture of Heaven, about a nomad woman warrior on the Central Asian steppes in the 5th c.
+BCE, is forthcoming from Regal House Publishing in spring 2024.
+Her debut novel, The Thrall’s Tale, about three women in the first Viking Age settlement in Greenland, was a Booksense (IndieBound) Pick, a Borders Original Voices Selection and praised by Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
+Her work has appeared in numerous publications including Archaeology Magazine, Edible Jersey, Scandinavian Review, The World & I, Other Voices, and UP HERE: The North at the Center of the World published by University of Washington Press.
 She also contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and was an expert commentator on the History Channel’s documentary series MANKIND: The Story of All of Us.
-Judith is the Founder/Director of The Writers Circle, a community-based creative writing organization providing workshops and events in several suburban New Jersey locations.
+Judith is the Founder/Director of The Writers Circle, a New Jersey-based creative writing center providing workshops and events in person and online.
 She regularly teaches creative writing to students from ages 8-80.